-If you want to let us know of any new faces at the top of your college, training provider or awarding organisation please let us know by emailing news@feweek.co.uk The trio are now working on building new elements for the game in order to improve user experience and maintain interest levels.
-Currently, the game has an overall rating of 4.2 out of 5, making it one of the best-ranked games on the Game Jolt site, something that is more than just a personal achievement for the three students.
+Word of the new game has been spreading fast in the online world, with fans of the game recording themselves playing it, and posting it to their YouTube channels, amassing thousands of views.
+It has also been a particular hit with players in Russia, who make up a substantial amount of the site's fan-base The trio are now working on building new elements for the game in order to improve user experience and maintain Currently, the game has an overall rating of 4.2 out of 5, making it one of the best-ranked games on the Game Jolt site, something that is more than just a personal achievement for the three students.
 Oliver Coulling-Green, 18, said: "We all want to go to university to continue to study games design and development, so having this as part of our portfolio is a big bonus.
 The most valuable thing is being able to show that you have had so much engagement from players, beyond your own friends and family, and been able to take on board feedback to make improvements.'